 Michigan, United States

-i see that you didn't include chicago - that is the VERY best place in the summer - right on lake michigan! almost 10 years ago
+i see that you didn't include chicago - that is the VERY best place in the summer - right on lake michigan! over 10 years ago

 Travelling to Italy in Dec with our disabled 21 yo son (can walk but is unsteady).
 Any recommendations for accom and getting around.